Shelby-Hamlin Streetlight Replacement Project

 - LEDs reduce greenhouse gas emissions during manufacturing as well as when they are in use.
 Additionally, about 20,000 tons of reduced carbon emissions per year are the result of fewer service vehicle trips.

 - Parking will be restricted during construction work hours.
+Crews will be careful to try to maintain access to driveways.

 - Curbside landscaping will be impacted during construction.
 All affected landscaping will be restored to its original condition.
+Existing curb ramps will also be upgraded to ADA standards.

 - Noise is expected from construction and heavy equipment.